nickollascoelho/rdsalesforce/README.md

   @person = @client.create_person(parameters)

-Save the object as your Salesforce contact
+Save the object as your Salesforce lead

-  @person.save_as_salesforce_contact
+  @person.save_as_salesforce_lead

 This is an example of RDSalesForce::Person parameters